esteil/atvfiles/README.txt

 ** Options for: deleting files, playing entire selected directory contents, viewing detailed info on a file.
 * Add support for adjusting most preferences in the app.
+* Add German translation from teldec and Finnish translation from ryokale.

 * Support proper
 0.4.0 (22) July 23, 2007